Glossary

 Anther - top of the stamen, which holds the pollen.

-Aromatic - emits a fragrant odor.
+Aromatic - emits a fragrant odo; aromatic, spicy.

 Astringent - causing soft body parts to contract, reducing blood flow.